History of PBR in Australia

-The changes relate to essentially derived varieties, derived varieties, farm-saved seed, alternative dispute resolution, timing of fee payment, prior sale limitation and harvested material/products made from the harvested material.
+The changes relate to essentially derived varieties, derived varieties, farm-saved seed, alternative dispute resolution, timing of fee payment, prior sale limitation and harvested material/products made from the harvested material and duration of protection.

 The principal changes were:

-- In tree and vine varieties, PBR continues for 25 years from the date of granting, and in all other varieties, for 20 years from the date of granting.
+- In tree and grapevine (Vitis vinifera) varieties, PBR continues for 25 years from the date of granting, and in all other varieties, for 20 years from the date of granting.

 - Sale in Australia, with the breeder's consent, is permitted for up to one year prior to applying for PBR.

-- Sale overseas, with the breeder's consent, is permitted in tree and grape vine varieties for up to six years and in all other varieties for up to four years prior to applying for PBR.
+- Sale overseas, with the breeder's consent, is permitted in tree and grapevine (Vitis vinifera) varieties for up to six years and in all other varieties for up to four years prior to applying for PBR.